Dr Paul Lashmar

 - Lashmar, P. (1992).
 A fraudster's charter.
 British Journalism Review, 3(4), pp. 40–43.

-- Lashmar, P. and Griffith, F. (2017).
-Kind of Blue Revisted.
-Dorchester Arts at the Corn Exchange..
+- Lashmar, P. and Griffith, F. (2016).
+Kind of Blue Revisited: A celebration of the Classic Davis album.
+Dorchester Arts Centre.

 - Lashmar et al, (2015).
 The Press, Intelligence and the Ethics Debate